quantumlib/Stim/doc/sinter_api.md

             Setting this argument to True will skip doing the consistency checks.
 Note that this can result in confusing errors later, if the arguments are not actually consistent.
+        circuit_path: Typically set to None.
+If the circuit isn't specified, this is the filepath to read it from.
+Not included in the strong id.
         _unvalidated_strong_id: Must be set to None unless `skip_validation` is set to True.
 Otherwise, if this is specified then it should be equal to the value returned by self.strong_id().